mattpiccolella/stop-and-frisk/docs/final_report.md

 ### Problem:

-As you can see in the preliminary data analysis, the percentage of people that are arrested after being stopped is only X%.
+As you can see in the preliminary data analysis, the percentage of people that are arrested after being stopped is only ~6%.
 Our hypothesis is that we can increase the percentage of effective stops by using a classification algorithm like Naive Bayes or Logistic Regression.
 We will define an effective stop as one where an individual gets stopped and arrested for violating the law.
-For our algorithm, naive bayes and logistic regression classification result in probabilities of arrest and identify features that are most predictive in determining arrest.
-Given the probabilities, an effective threshold can be set to optimize the effectiveness of stops.
-Given a higher threshold, less arrests will be made, but also less innocent people will be stopped.
-Finally, we plan to identify the features that are most predictive in determining arrest.
+For our algorithm, Naive Bayes and logistic regression classification produce results as probabilities which can be interpreted as probability for arrest.
+By setting a threshold on the probability, we hope to see if more effective stops can be made such that less innocent people are stopped, while still maximizing the number of criminal arrests.

 ### Choosing Features: